-Spider Aggro Deck Guide & Matchups
+Spider Burn Deck Guide

 If the opponent has managed to stabilize the board, the deck switches to a burn plan.
 With Decimate, Noxian Fervor, Doombeast, Imperial Demolitionist, and Unspeakable Horror, Spider Aggro has a very impressive reach.
-Stalking Shadows can also help to find more burn, duplicating Doombeast or Imperial Demolitionist.
+Stalking Shadows can also help you find more burn, duplicating Doombeast or Imperial Demolitionist.

 General mulligan tips: